 Create Resources and Link with Tasks

 While working with MPP files, you might need to create resources and link them to tasks from your project.
-This article gives an idea about how to load MPP files in your .NET applications and create resources and link to tasks from your projects using VSTO and Aspose.Tasks for .NET.
+This article demonstrates how to load MPP files in your .NET applications and assign resources to tasks using both VSTO and Aspose.Tasks for .NET.

 show input Gantt chart view